t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Related challenges include:

 * (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, network efficiency (e.g. using load balancing techniques to avoid congestion)
-* Onboarding code on a platform or compute device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, e.g. including end devices
+* Onboarding code on a platform or compute device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, and may in some cases also support end devices as compute nodes
 * Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
-* Assisted or automatic partitioning of code
+* Assisted or automatic partitioning of code {{I-D.sarathchandra-coin-appcentres}}
 * Supporting computation across trust domains, e.g. verifying computation results
-* Relocating an instance from one compute node to another, and its impact on service level
+* Relocating an instance from one compute node to another, while maintaining a given service level.
 * Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios)
 * Defining, managing and verifying SLAs for edge computing systems.
-Pricing is a related challenge.
+Pricing is a related challenge

 ### Edge Caching